elmiko/elmiko.github.io/bio.md

 Michael McCune is a software developer in Red Hat's emerging technology group.
 He is an active contributor to several radanalytics.io projects, as well as being a core reviewer for the OpenStack API Special Interest Group.
-Since joining Red Hat four years ago, he has been developing and deploying applications for cloud platforms.
+Since joining Red Hat, he has been developing open infrastructure and applications for cloud platforms.
 Prior to his career at Red Hat, Michael developed Linux based software for embedded global positioning systems.
 </p>